Moshe Koussevitzky

+Early life and career

 Koussevitzky was born in Smarhoń, now located in Belarus, on June 9, 1899; his father, Avigdor, was a music teacher and his mother, Alta, a pianist.
 He moved to Vilna in 1920, and served there as cantor at the Sawel Synagogue, and, starting in 1924, at the Great Synagogue of Vilna.
 In 1927 or 1928 he became cantor of the Tlomackie Synagogue in Warsaw, succeeding Gershon Sirota.
 He soon gained an international reputation, traveling to Brussels, Antwerp, Vienna, Budapest and London.
-In 1934 and 1936, he performed in Palestine.
+In 1934 and 1936, he performed in Israel.
 Koussevitzky first performed in the United States in 1938, at New York's Carnegie Hall.

 Koussevitzky and his family escaped the Nazis during the Holocaust by fleeing to the Soviet Union.
 During the war years, he performed as an opera singer under the name Mikhail Koswitzky, appearing in Boris Godunov, Tosca and Rigoletto, and was honored for his contributions to national morale.

+Post-war career and legacy

 After the war, he returned to Poland, and the audience at one of his concerts included the ambassadors from the United Kingdom and the United States.
 Following this concert he was granted a visa to the United Kingdom, where he stayed for a short time before emigrating in 1947 to the United States with his family.
 He became cantor of Borough Park, Brooklyn's Temple Beth-El in 1952, living in Great Neck, Long Island during the week and in Borough Park on the Sabbath.
 He died on August 23, 1966, and was buried in Israel.

 Koussevitzky was one of four brothers, all well-known cantors.
 David Koussevitzky was cantor of a Conservative synagogue, Temple Emanu-El of Borough Park, one block from Moshe's Beth-El.
 After Moshe's death, David would continue the tradition Moshe had started of giving an annual concert at Beth-El on Rosh Chodesh Elul, one month before Rosh Hashanah.
 Jacob and Simcha were also prominent cantors, albeit not as well known as Moshe and David.
 Jacob held positions in Kremenetze, Lemberg, London, Winnipeg, and finally Kew Gardens Hills, Queens, New York.